 @damien It is funny to me that you call them A&E. That's accident and emergency over here.

 @mark LOL.
 I'm just lazy to type the whole name.

 @damien So what you're saying is that your manually modded user hacked warranty invalidating 1200s don't work with the 96, but regular unmodded as God intended 1200s with an earth wire do?
 Those charlatans at A&H need exposing.
 Down with this sort of thing. 😜

 @damien Have you tried putting them on the same or a different circuit?

 @astromech so I unplugged everything in the back and just plugged one turntable.
 Tried same circuit with both power and RCA cables way clear of anything else.
 I haven't tried a different circuit yet.
 Good idea.

 @damien I seem to remember mark saying that grounding mods for 1200s are a bit flakey... wait, are you using the 96 as a foot rest already?

 @astromech nope... it's my only mixer now.
 The DJM900 can take the same input at full gain without a spec of noise and the 96, at normal level gain has a very audible hum.

 @astromech different circuit, same hum.

 djs.social is a social network by DJs for DJs.
 It's like Twitter...but without the BS.
-There are no adverts here, no constant stream of self-promotion, no companies, just real people talking.
+The community centers around DJs and DJing.
 We are non-profit so you can be sure you data will always remain yours and will never be sold to anyone.
 The site is actively moderated so we keep the trolls at bay.